xinyi-wang02/ac2152024_group_X/README.md

 #### Preprocess container (data-preprocess)

 -   This container reads local data (downloaded from Kaggle), resizes the images to 224x224, perform data augmentation (flipping, rotating +/- 15 degrees, adjusting brightness) on the images, generate a CSV file that saves image paths and their corresponding labels, and save all images (original and augmented) to GCS bucket.
--   Input to this container is local image folder location and destincation GCS Bucket, secrets needed - via docker
+-   Input to this container is local image folder location and destination GCS Bucket, secrets needed - via docker
 -   Output from this container stored at GCS Bucket

 (1)`src/data-preprocess/data_loader.py` - Here we upload our local data to the destination GCS Bucket.